sable-virt/frontplate/docs/README.md

 ### Specify the file to be copied

-By default, I copy files in `lib` directory and `images` directory.
+By default, The files located under lib and images directory will be automatically copied to the destination.
-If you add files to the lib folder, you don't need to change the config.
+So, generally you don't have to modify the config, unless you need to copy the files outside of those directories.

 ```js
 module.exports = {